Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Cryptography/Mr-Worldwide.md

 ## Solutions

-These pairs of numbers are like coordinates and that's the first thing I think of when I look at these numbers, especially when the title is ```Worldwide```.
+Looking at these pairs of numbers, the first thing I thought of is coordinates, especially when the title is ```Worldwide```.
 Let's try using some tools online to investigate these locations.
 I simply just used Google Map.

 Then I tried concatenate all of the locations using their country names.
-I even investigate all of the pictures that related to the locations and so on, but I failed.. then I kept trying and trying until I found this.
+I even investigate all of the pictures that related to the locations and so on, and I thought I was wondering if I was on the wrong path the whole time.. then I kept trying and trying until I found this.

 ```
 [K]yoto             (35.028309, 135.753082)